Create missing primary keys#

 ALTER TABLE person ADD PRIMARY KEY (social_security_number);

-You don’t have to explicitly define it as UNIQUE, as primary key is always unique in MySQL.
+You don’t have to explicitly define it as UNIQUE, as the primary key is always unique in MySQL.

 Example: add a new separate id column#